nturaga/bioc-galaxy-integration/README.md

 Lets talk about Galaxy tools first
 -------------

-A Galaxy tool has three important components,
+A Galaxy tool which is defined by a Tool defenition file (xml format) has three important components,

 1. **Inputs** - Single or Multiple Inputs
 2. **Outputs** - Single or Multiple Ouputs
-3. **Wrapper** - Script or Wrapper which does the interface between Galaxy and the selected package of your choice.
+3. **Custom Script** - Script using the R package of your choice.

 This gives the option for a Galaxy tool to have the following **types of tools**,